JackWink/Weather/README.md

 [![Build Status](https://travis-ci.org/JackWink/Weather.svg?branch=master)](https://travis-ci.org/JackWink/Weather)

-weatherpy is a small command line python script to grab the current weather and/or weather forcast from weather underground and display it nicely in the terminal.
+Weatherpy is a small command line python script to grab the current weather and/or weather forcast from weather underground and display it nicely in the terminal.

 ##Usage